 Once you catch the centollas, you go back to the fisherman house, where you can sit for one of the most delicious meals of fresh seafood, accompanied by excellent Argentinian wines.

 While finding good restaurants that serve centollas is easy in Ushuaia, Patagonia, the same can’t be said about the fishing experience.
 Tierra Turismo cooperates with a small family run company located at around 15 km from Puerto Almanza, the southernmost fishing port in Argentina.
 The same family has a tiny restaurant in Puerto Pirata.
 The tour is the same one that goes to Río Larsifashaj waterfall.
+You can book it here.

 Visit the local museums